AiSDR vs 11x for Full SDR Replacement 2026

 Don't choose AiSDR if you need phone outreach, visitor identification, or deep workflow customization—the platform lacks phone/visitor ID capabilities and offers limited customization beyond templated sequences.
 Don't choose 11x if you need transparent pricing, lightweight setup, or operate in markets smaller than 10,000 prospects—the opaque pricing structure and heavy implementation overhead don't justify the ROI at boutique scale.

-AiSDR's deal-breakers center on scope: quarterly billing with no free trial means you're committing $2,700 upfront (three months at $900/month) without a proof-of-concept period.
+AiSDR's deal-breakers center on scope: quarterly billing with no free trial means you're committing $2,700 upfront (three months at $900/month, billed quarterly only) without a proof-of-concept period.
 Limited customization options frustrate teams with complex approval workflows or highly technical ICPs requiring bespoke messaging.
 The absence of phone and visitor ID capabilities makes AiSDR incomplete as a full SDR replacement—you'll still need phone prospecting for high-value accounts and intent capture for website visitors.

 11x's deal-breakers are operational: opaque pricing forces a sales cycle just to evaluate budget fit, and heavier setup requirements assume you have sales ops capacity to manage multi-week implementations.
 For boutique agencies running lean, the 28-day onboarding window and enterprise minimum commitment conflict with quarterly budget cycles and fast iteration needs.